 - Some readers love to add 1 cup of diced mushrooms to this recipe.
 My daughter doesn't love mushrooms, so we skip them, but they do give the dish a great savory element.

 - If you'd like, you can use 1lb of boneless skinless chicken breasts or boneless, skinless chicken thighs in place of the rotisserie chicken.
-No need to cook this chicken - just add it to the slow cooker with the remaining ingredients.
-It will cook in the sauce!
-You'll need to adjust the cooking time to low for 6-8 hours if you do use raw chicken.
+No need to cook the chicken beforehand - just add the raw chicken to the slow cooker along with the other ingredients at the start.
+It will cook right in the sauce.
+If using raw chicken, set the slow cooker to low for 6-8 hours to ensure it cooks through.

 How to Make Crockpot Chicken Spaghetti